 Inspired by Stonehenge, a celebration of the weird and wonderful, by Julian Richards.

 The well-known archaeologist and television presenter has for many years collected ‘Stonehengiana’, such as souvenir china, postcards and guidebooks, clothing, stamps, comics, horse brasses, music and film, relating to the iconic monument.
 This full-colour booklet accompanies a National Lottery funded touring exhibition, ‘Inspired by Stonehenge’, and has been produced by Hobnob Press on behalf of Salisbury & South Wiltshire Museum.
 From toasting fork to snow globe, via Druids, dominoes and heavy rock music, this is an amazing compilation of the tasteful, hideous and bizarre.
-May 2009, 210 x 210mm, 32pp full colour illustrations throughout, paperback, £4.95, ISBN 978-0-946418-55-8.
+May 2009, 210 x 210mm, 32pp full colour illustrations throughout, paperback, £4.95, ISBN 978-0-946418-55-8. [out of stock at Hobnob, but copies on sale at Stonehenge]

 For SWINDON see the Swindon page of this website